SaravanaNani/Questions-repo/HR-QUestion.md

 ### Self Introduction

 Hi, thank you for the opportunity.

-    Myself Saravana, and I have around 2 years of experience as a DevOps Engineer.
+    My name is Saravana, and I have around 1.8 years of experience as a DevOps Engineer.

-    In my previous role at Rediffo Private Limited, I worked on both monolithic and microservices-based environments.
+    In my previous role at Adaequare Info Pvt Ltd, I worked on both monolithic and microservices-based environments.

-    On the monolithic side, I was involved in AWS infrastructure provisioning using Terraform, where I created resources like EC2, VPC, and security groups.
+    For monolithic applications, I worked on AWS infrastructure provisioning using Terraform, where I created and managed resources such as EC2, VPC, Security Groups, and S3.
-    I also built CI/CD pipelines for Java applications using Jenkins and created Docker-based Jenkins agents for consistent build environments.
+    I also built and maintained Jenkins CI/CD pipelines for Java applications, integrated Terraform and Ansible automation, and used Docker-based Jenkins agents for consistent build environments.

-    Additionally, I assisted in troubleshooting build and deployment issues.
-    On the microservices side, I worked with Kubernetes in EKS, where I helped in cluster setup, configured Ingress and TLS, and supported monitoring setup using Prometheus, Grafana, and Loki.
-    I also worked on troubleshooting issues like CrashLoopBackOff and ImagePullBackOff in dev and QA environments.
+    For microservices-based applications, I worked with AWS EKS, Kubernetes, Helm, Ingress, TLS automation, and monitoring tools such as Prometheus, Grafana, and Loki.
+I was involved in Kubernetes troubleshooting, including issues like CrashLoopBackOff, ImagePullBackOff, pod health validation, and log analysis.

-    I have also gained hands-on exposure to GCP, where I completed a multi-cloud project by deploying a Node.js application across AWS and GCP using Terraform and GitLab CI.
+    Additionally, I have hands-on exposure to GCP, where I worked on a multi-cloud project deploying applications across AWS and GCP using Terraform and GitLab CI/CD.

-    Currently, I am looking for an opportunity where I can further enhance my skills in DevOps, especially in microservices and cloud-native environments.
+    Currently, I am looking for an opportunity where I can further strengthen my skills in Kubernetes, cloud-native technologies, platform engineering, and DevOps automation while contributing to real-world production environments.

 ---
  ### multi cloud